UbhiTS/ad-alexasmarttalkingthermostat/README.md

 ## Thank you!
 This app wouldn't be possible without the amazing work done by the developers and community at **[Home Assistant](https://www.home-assistant.io/)**, and of Keaton Taylor and Alan Tse on their **Alexa Media Player integration** for Home Assistant. *https://github.com/custom-components/alexa_media_player*

-Ever since we've set this up in our home, we don't think we can do without it now.
-Your home suddenly gets a voice, something like Jarvis ... awesome !

 If you like my work and feel gracious, you can buy me a beer below ;)